BazeletDave/ZERO/AIREADME.md

 This report examines the informal, widespread adoption of AI tools across everyday environments from Uber rides to university classrooms.
 Using a participatory ethnographic approach, we explore how AI is now embedded not only in our devices, but in the workflows, decisions, and relationships that shape modern life.

 Casual AI use is altering trust, authority, and information systems in real time.
 Every user from a bartender to a marine patrol officer becomes both a consumer and co-creator of AI systems.
-These human-AI feedback loops are already reshaping education, law enforcement, public policy, and ethics and yet, our institutional structures are struggling to keep up.
+These human AI feedback loops are already reshaping education, law enforcement, public policy, and ethics and yet, our institutional structures are struggling to keep up.

 ---